Why Switzerland stockpiles for possible emergencies

 During the First World War, Switzerland experienced chaos due to a lack of preparation, which forced the authorities to create a federal food office responsible for all procurement tasks.

 During the Second World War, Switzerland was better prepared.
-It used all economic means available, in particular the famous Wahlen plan, introduced in 1940 to increase agricultural production by using vacant land.
+It used all economic means available, in particular the Wahlen plan, introduced in 1940 to increase agricultural production by using vacant land.
 As early as 1955, a new federal law explicitly focused on the compulsory reserves imposed on the private sector.

 In 2019, do these reserves still have a purpose?